Vincent-P/public-notes/content/notes/20201216234910-the_projection_matrix_in_vulkan.md

 \end{pmatrix}
 \end{equation}

-It's also easier to reason on the field of view and aspect ratios rather than on frustum corners, so let's replace them:
+It's also easier to reason on the field of view and aspect ratios rather than on the width and the height of the near plane, so let's replace them:

 <svg width="100%"
 height="100%" viewBox="0 0 849 342" version="1.1"